Tired of Screens? Try These 5 Simple Digital Detox Habits

 2. Understanding the Basics of Digital Detox Strategies?

-According to a study, even short-term breaks from digital media improve mood and reduce anxiety.
-Another research article shows that addictive tendencies can be reduced thereby r reducing health risk as well, by detaching from screens / social media usages.
+Short-term breaks from social media use significantly improve mood and reduce anxiety.
+A growing body of research highlights the link between social media sites and adverse impacts on mental health.
+Even temporary disconnection offers an effective solution for stress management and emotional regulation.
 Here’s the secret sauce: consistency over intensity.
-You don’t have to unplug for a week—just start with an hour a day, or keep your phone out of the bedroom.
+You don’t have to unplug for a week—just start with an hour a day, or make your bedroom a tech-free zone.
 The idea is to inculcate small habits that create a mental breathing space.
+These small behavioural changes can lead to big positive changes over time.

 3. The 5 Easiest Digital Detox Habits to Start Today